anoma/ferveo/book/src/pvss.md

 ## Public Aggregation

 Multiple PVSS instances can be aggregated into one by a single validator, speeding up verification time.
 The aggregation and verification are similar to the Aggregatable DKG paper.

+## Consensus

+It is critical that all validators agree on which PVSS instances are used to create the final key; in particular, this is exactly what makes Ferveo depend on a synchronous consensus protocol like Tendermint.
+Therefore, the validators must all verify the PVSS instances and agree on the set of valid PVSS instances; or in the case where a validator has aggregated all PVSS instances, the validator set must agree on a valid aggregation of PVSS instances.

+However, although full nodes can certainly perform the verification of a PVSS instance or aggregation, full nodes do not need to verify either the PVSS instances or the aggregation.